MitchStonehocker/LiveCoding/README.md

 ## The Wolfram Language side

 The Wolfram Language (WL) side is in the ‘WLNotebooks’ folder.
 The NoteBooks (.nb) are Mathematica version 12 and can be opened in previous versions.
-If you don’t have a Mathematica desktop license you can sign up for a [free cloud account]( https://www.wolframcloud.com/).
-Then download the .nb files to your WolframCloud account.
+If you don’t have a Mathematica desktop license you can sign up for a [free cloud account]( https://www.wolframcloud.com/), then download the .nb files to your WolframCloud account.

 ## The JavaScript side